E2

 Possible Causes

-Failed freezer thermistor, Broken or pinched thermistor wiring in cabinet, Loose thermistor connector at control board
+Failed freezer thermistor, broken or pinched thermistor wiring in the cabinet, or a loose thermistor connector at the control board.

 How to Fix / Troubleshooting